 Students from countries which do not have social security agreements with Croatia (or if students are unable to obtain the document foreseen by the social security agreement) are obliged upon entry into Croatia to become insured with the Croatian Health Insurance Fund (HZZO).

 Registration is not required in cases described above.

 In order to register with the HZZO, students should report to the HZZO’s appropriate branch office.
 Students should present their student identification number, which is issued to each student at the central police station upon applying for temporary residence.
 The HZZO will then temporarily register the student and issue a certificate.
 This certificate must then be presented at the central police station before students can be granted temporary residence.

 Once temporary residence has been granted, the HZZO issues a document based on which the student attains the right to full health care within the network of physicians and health institutions of the HZZO.
-The monthly health insurance cost is approximately 400 Kuna per month (around 55 EUR), for which the appropriate Tax Department of the Ministry of Finances sends money orders to the students’ registered places of residence in Croatia.
+The monthly health insurance ontributions are approximately 400 Kuna per month (around 55 EUR), for which the appropriate Tax Department of the Ministry of Finances sends money orders to the students’ registered places of temporary residence in Croatia.
 Students with approved permanent residence in Croatia do not have to pay health care contributions.

 Visiting students funded by Ministry of Science, Education and Sports

 The Ministry of Science, Education and Sports covers the health insurance expenses for all foreign nationals that are grant receivers of the Ministry, if so foreseen in the grant contract.

 Erasmus students staying temporarily in Croatia are exempted from paying the fee for compulsory health insurance in Croatia.
 They may use international health insurance from their home country or choose to be insured at the health insurance company of their choice.

 How to access health care services in Croatia